lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTHexRot/MTRot-Motion-Check.rst

 .. warning::

-    This check cannot be accomplished if MTRotator is in ``FAULT`` on the CSC and/or with interlocks activated on the :guilabel:`GIS` or the MTRotator EUI.
+    This check cannot be accomplished if the MTRotator CSC is in ``FAULT`` and/or with interlocks activated on the :guilabel:`GIS` or the MTRotator EUI.
 Please refer to :ref:`MTRotator Recovery Procedure <MTRotator-Recovery>` to clear these warnings before proceeding.